 First Home Fund

-The First Home Fund budget for 2021-22 is now fully committed and applications are closed.
-The scheme will not be reopening in financial year 2022-23.
+The First Home Fund is now closed and will not reopening in financial year 2022-23.

 Frequently Asked Questions

 - I have decided against buying the property I was approved to buy with support from the First Home Fund: can I change the property or do I need to re-apply?